 I’ve never witnessed a situation where a coach tells his player to get a two-three week break from tennis for active rest or suggest a blood test that shows a player’s condition.
 Maybe I am wrong and some tennis coaches definitely do that, but most ones do not.

-There are some simple methods, such as the Rufe index, which are easily applied to self-control of the very important system of the body – the cardiovascular system.
+There are some simple methods, such as the Ruffier test, which are easily applied to self-control of the very important system of the body – the cardiovascular system.
 You may do it on constant basis and use its results to plan training cycles for your kid or as a reason to visit a cardiologist or a sports medicine doctor.

 All measurements are conducted in 15 seconds intervals.